 Until the advent of tourism in this generation, the towns were poor and remote.
 Today, tourism stokes their economies and each is well connected by hourly trains.
 But traditions are resilient, there's not a chain store anywhere, and each of the five villages comes with a distinct dialect and its own proud heritage.

-Riomaggiore — the most substantial non-resort of the five towns — is a fascinating tangle of pastel homes that lean on each other like drunken sailors.
-A cliff-hanging trail leads from the beach to old Nazi bunkers and a hilltop botanical garden.
+Riomaggiore — the most substantial non-resort of the five towns, and the farthest south — is a fascinating tangle of colorful homes that lean on each other like drunken sailors.
+A cliff-hanging trail offers sweeping coastal views, passing castle ruins and two churches before leading to the town's tiny harbor.

-The next town, tiny Manarola, is a tumble of buildings bunny-hopping down its ravine to the harbor.
-You can hike up to Punta Bonfiglio — for a bar on a bluff between the cemetery and the sea — or enjoy tasty treats born right here: pesto on your focaccia, washed down by crisp local wine sprinkled with Mediterranean twinkles.
+The next town up, tiny Manarola, is a picturesque tumble of buildings bunny-hopping down its ravine to a wild little harbor.
+The trail ringing the town's cemetery, on the peninsula north of the main harbor, affords some of the most strikingly beautiful town views anywhere in the region.
+Find a cliffside café and enjoy tasty treats born right here: pesto on your focaccia, washed down by a glass of crisp local wine that glistens with the reflection of the Mediterranean.
 Talk about going local.

 Corniglia, with its mellow main square, is the quiet town — the only one of the five not on the water.
 From the train station, a footpath zigzags up nearly 400 stairs to the hilltop town.
-According to legend, a Roman farmer originally settled Corniglia, naming it for his mother, Cornelia (which is how Corniglia is pronounced in Italian).
-Residents claim Cornelia's son produced a wine so famous that vases found at Pompeii touted its virtues.
+According to legend, a Roman farmer originally settled Corniglia, naming it for his mother, Cornelia (which is how Corniglia is pronounced).
+Locals claim that its ancient residents produced a wine so widely exported that jars have been found at Pompeii stamped with the town name.
 Still, today, wine remains the town's lifeblood.
-Following the pungent smell of ripe grapes into an alley cellar, I find a local who lets me dip a straw into her keg.
+Following the pungent smell of ripe grapes into an alley cellar, I find a local who lets me dip a straw into his keg.

-With the closest thing to a natural harbor — overseen by a ruined castle and an old church — Vernazza is the jewel of the Cinque Terre.
-Its action is at the harbor, where you'll find restaurants, a bar hanging off the edge of the castle, a breakwater with a promenade, and a tailgate-party street market every Tuesday morning.
+If you ask me, the fourth town up — Vernazza — is the jewel of the Cinque Terre.
+Its action is at the harbor, where you'll find restaurants, a bar hanging off the edge of a ruined castle, a breakwater with a promenade, and a tailgate-party street market every Tuesday morning.
 While the old men putter with their tough little boats, the day's last bit of sunshine seems to sweep the old women and children into a warm corner in front of the church.

-Leisure time is devoted to the passeggiata (evening stroll), as locals do their vasche (laps), wandering lazily together up and down the main street.
-After three days in town — sitting on a bench, gelato in hand, enjoying the endless "ciaos" and parade of neighbors — I feel a part of the scene.
+Evening leisure time is centered around the slow-motion parade called the passeggiata, as locals do their vasche (laps) along each town's main drag.
+After three days here — sitting on a bench, gelato in hand, enjoying the endless "ciaos" and parade of neighbors — I feel a part of the scene.
+Here, I live the phrase "la vita pigra di Vernazza" (the lazy life of Vernazza).